TopLevelDevils/PatientPortal/README.md

 This concludes the general breakdown and structure of the database setup and table structures.

 ## Structure of the Program

 ---

+The structure of the program will be described in a layered sense of architecture.
+Each layer is going to move through that part of the architecture and describe which actors and which methods are to be invoked on each layer.
+The interactions between the user and the layer of that program determine what happens next.
+These interactions are best expressed in a sequence diagram, however, they will be explained here in words.

+The first opening screen of the program presents the user with three options.
+The three options are to login to the application as a patient, nurse or doctor.

+### Logging in as a Doctor

+Logging in as a doctor is quite simple and works like most other login applications.
+There is no ability for a doctor to request their username and password login information.
+If they forgot it, they must speak with their administration themselves.

+To login, the doctor must correctly identify their username and password.
+If it is wrong, they will be notified and cannot login.